Biancamoraaes/InicialBia/README.md

   <img alt="project Bianca" src=".github/preview.png" width="100%">
 </p>

-## 📌 Tecnologias
+## 📌 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

-- HTML e CSS
+- HTML and CSS
 - JavaScript
-- Git e Github
+- Git and Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-Projeto inicial - Página centralizada de todas as redes sociais Funciona como um agregador de links para cartão de visitas online
+Initial project - Centralized page for all social networks Works as an online business card link aggregator

 ---